Apply when you arrive in the UK

 If the Border Force Officer is satisfied that you meet the requirements, they will stamp your passport with a date stamp and also a stamp stating that you have been granted “leave to enter as a short-term student for six months” (see the example).

 It is important that you make sure that your passport is stamped as in the example.
-If it is not, you will not be able to enrol.
 Some students incorrectly get given leave to enter the UK in the category of Visitor (Standard).
-You will not normally be able to enrol as study is not allowed with this type of immigration permission.
-If you see that the Border Force Officer has given you the wrong stamp, it is important to try and sort the matter out immediately, as it is much harder to correct it later on.
-Remind the Border Force Officer that you are coming to the UK to study, refer them again to your evidence (see list below), inform them that you won't be allowed to enrol as a Visitor (Standard), and request that they grant you leave to enter the UK as a Short-term student.
-If this doesn't resolve the matter, contact a Welfare Adviser in the Advice and Counselling Service as soon as possible after you arrive in London.
+This will automatically happen to students who are applying for immigration permission on arrival and who mistakenly use the e-gates to enter the UK as you will not meet with a Border Force Officer.
+If you see that the Border Force Officer has given you the wrong stamp it is important to try and sort the matter out immediately, as it is much harder to correct it later on.
+Remind the Border Force Officer that you are coming to the UK to study, refer them again to your evidence (see list below), and request that they grant you leave to enter the UK as a Short-term student.
+If you enter the UK via the e-gates, if you immediately realise your mistake you can try and find an immigration official at the airport and ask to be entered instead as a Short-term student, however this may not be possible.

 Electronic Visa Waiver (EVW)